MoniPar/quiz/README.md

 The aim of this project is to demonstrate skills in HTML, CSS and JavaScript.

-It is a mobile-first build and is responsive on tablet, desktop and screens up to 2000px wide.
-It is also compatible with all popular browsers.
+It is a mobile-first build and is responsive on tablet and desktop.
+Checking for compatibility with Firefox, Edge, Safari.

 The online quiz is intended to target players young and old, who want to challenge themselves and perhaps learn a few more historical, scientific, mathematical and popular culture facts.

-Interactivity, score count, high score record, keyboard accessible.
+The quiz consists of 10 questions, with 4 answer options, of which only 1 is correct.
+It is interactive and keyboard/screen reader accessible.